::p_load(sf, tidyverse, tmap, maptools, raster, spatstat, sfdep) pacman

 plot(EdeSouthowin)

-IfeCentralowin_ppp <- wpf_ppp[IfeCentralowin]
+<- wpf_ppp[IfeCentralowin]

-Ejigboowin_ppp <- wpf_ppp[Ejigboowin]
+IfeCentralowin_ppp <- wpf_ppp[Ejigboowin]

-EdeNorthowin_ppp <- wpnf_ppp[EdeNorthowin]
+Ejigboowin_ppp <- wpnf_ppp[EdeNorthowin]

-EdeSouthowin_ppp <- wpnf_ppp[EdeSouthowin]
+EdeNorthowin_ppp <- wpnf_ppp[EdeSouthowin] EdeSouthowin_ppp

 plot(IfeCentralowin_ppp)